paypaldev/PayPal-React-FullStack-Standard-Checkout-Sample/README.md

 ## Run this project

-You can run this project locally by cloning this repo or open the project on Stackblitz.

 ### Config Frontend
 - Inside of the `.env` file, enter your PayPal client ID for the `REACT_APP_CLIENT_ID` enviroment variable.
 - Run `npm install` in your terminal